-- KeyStore management The application is able to work with a wide range of KeyStores types: (JKS, JCEKS, PKCS #12, BKS, UBER and Windows native ones) and supports the following KeyStore operations:

-- 1. Create a new KeyStore;

-- 2. Open an existent KeyStore;

-- 3. Save a KeyStore;

-- 4. Copy and Paste entries from one KeyStore to another;
+- KeyStore management The application is able to work with a wide range of KeyStores types: (JKS, JCEKS, PKCS #12, BKS, BKS-V1, UBER and Windows native ones) and supports the following KeyStore operations: - 1.
+Create (generate) a new KeyStore; - 2.
+Open an existent KeyStore; - 3.
+Opening the CA TrustStore(s) of the JRE(s) discovered on the current system; - 4.
+Save a KeyStore; - 5.
+Copy and Paste entries from one KeyStore to another; - 6.
+Copy to clipboard Certificates from Key Pair's Certificate Chain;

-- 5. Change a KeyStore's password;

-- 6. Change a Key Pair's password;